 Finally, if we can expect the demand for agricultural commodities including oilseeds to continue to rise, we must also consider the question – how this will play out for food prices in the years to come?
 And, more importantly, how will this affect the world population and those already experiencing food scarcity?

-Read more on our oilseeds insights hub
+Read more on our oilseeds and grains insights hub

 Stay up to date with the critical forces influencing price and market movements across agriculture, metals, mining and forest products commodity markets.
 We look forward to regularly sharing more insights, trends and trade news with you on the Fastmarkets insights hub.